CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 >
 > Let the extent of the root bounding volume along one dimension *d* be *(min<sub>d</sub>, max<sub>d</sub>)*.
 The number of bounding volumes along that dimension for a given level  is *2<sup>level</sup>*.
 The size of each bounding volume at this level, along dimension *d*, is *size<sub>d</sub> = (max<sub>d</sub> - min<sub>d</sub>) / 2<sup>level</sup>*.
 The extent of the bounding volume of a child can then be computed directly as *(min<sub>d</sub> + size<sub>d</sub> * i, min<sub>d</sub> + size<sub>d</sub> * (i + 1))*, where *i* is the index of the child in dimension *d*.

 The computed tile `boundingVolume` and `geometricError` can be overridden with [tile metadata](#tile-metadata), if desired.
 Content bounding volumes are not computed automatically but they may be provided by [content metadata](#content-metadata).
+Tile and content bounding volumes must maintain [spatial coherence](../../specification/#bounding-volume-spatial-coherence).

 ## Tile Coordinates